Most people don't think much about working out their back, at least not before they suffer from back pain, especially lower back

 What's great about these back exercises is that since don't use any weights they shouldn't cause back discomfort.

-I suggest you start with twice a week and whenever you are comfortable and if time permits you can increase the frequency of workouts.
+I suggest you start with twice a week and whenever you are comfortable and if time permits you can increase the frequency of workouts to three times a week.

 Another great bodyweight exercise I recommend is the Burpee, referred to by many experts as the single best bodyweight exercise there is.
 Read more about Burpees here.